Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > 2.1.
 Circa 25% of the finishers have a 2-run average of 28 knots or higher.
 >
 > 2.2.
-Should the criteria of 2.1 be missed by a very narrow margin, 2.2.1 and 2.2.2 may allow the round to count.
+Should the criteria for 2.1 be missed by a very narrow margin, 2.2.1 and 2.2.2 may trigger a counting round.
 >
 > 2.2.1.
 Circa 50% of the finishers have a 2-run average of 26 knots or higher, and 2.2.2 is satisfied.
 >
 > 2.2.2.
-The 2.1 criteria have only been missed because of one competitor, and by no more than half a knot.
+The criteria for 2.1 have only been missed because of one competitor, and by no more than half a knot.
 >
 > 3.1.
 A minimum of one completed UKWA round is required to ratify the event.
 >